Shrewsbury and Hereford Railway: Alliances and rivalry

 The S&HR was dismayed by the increasing domination of the district of the Great Western Railway, which it feared would use its power to harm the S&HR.
 The little company opened discussions with the LNWR, which sought access to South Wales.
 The LNWR at once offered to lease the line on good terms, at 6%, but in a spirit of openness asked that the GWR be invited to join in the arrangement.
 The GWR reacted violently against the proposal.
 The S&HR had running powers over the NA&HR, and any lease of the S&HR by the LNWR would give the LNWR those running powers, and therefore access to South Wales, something the GWR hoped to avoid at all costs.
-The LNWR therefore submitted a Bill to authorise the lease of the S&HR in its name alone, but allowing for the GWR to share in the lease if it changed its view.
-Although this was a decent offer, the GWR fought strenuously in Parliament against the proposal, but lost thoroughly in Committee.
+The LNWR therefore submitted a bill to authorise the lease of the S&HR in its name alone, but allowing for the GWR to share in the lease if it changed its view.
+Although this was a decent offer, the GWR fought strenuously in Parliament against the proposal, but lost thoroughly in committee.
 When it was clear that the game was up, the GWR agreed to share in the lease with the LNWR.

-From 1 July 1862 the S&HR was leased jointly, half by the LNWR and half by the GWR and West Midland together.
-Although the West Midland was to amalgamate with the GWR, this had not yet been given effect.
+From 1 July 1862 the S&HR was leased jointly, half by the LNWR and half by the GWR and West Midland Railway together.
+This was authorised by the Shrewsbury and Hereford Railway (Leasing) Act 1862 (25 & 26 Vict. c. cxcviii).
+Although the West Midland Railway was to amalgamate with the GWR, this had not yet been given effect.